AdamEssenmacher/MemoryToolkit.Maui/README.md

 - **Compartmentalizes & prevents leaks** by breaking apart pages and views when they're no longer needed.
 - **Prevents leaks and ensures native resources are cleaned up** by automatically calling `DisconnectHandler()` on view/page handlers.

-# Platform Support
+# Platform Notes

 I'm only testing this on Android/iOS.
 Please let me know if you have any issues on other platforms.

+Also, the nature of leaks in MAUI often makes them platform-specific, so be sure to test all of your target platforms separately.

+# Scoreboard
-# Leaks discovered using this toolkit
+A running list of leaks I've discovered or isolated using this toolkit:
 - :white_square_button: https://github.com/dotnet/maui/issues/20094 Page-level leak when using modal navigation in iOS.
 - :white_square_button: https://github.com/dotnet/maui/issues/20119 Navigation page leaks on iOS unless DisconnectHandler() is called
 - :white_square_button: https://github.com/mono/SkiaSharp.Extended/issues/250 SKLottieView captures window Dispatcher as long as InAnimationEnabled is true